odersky/sips/drafts/inlinemacros.md

 When macro expressions appear inside inline methods, they will be ignored by the macro expander and processed by the compiler as usual.

-A macro expression is expanded by evaluating its body and replacing the original expression with an expression that represents the result of the evaluation.
+A macro expression is expanded by evaluating its body and replacing the original macro expression with an expression that represents the result of the evaluation.
 The implementation is responsible for instantiating a `scala.meta.macros.Context` necessary for macro bodies to evaluate and for converting between its internal representation for program elements and representations